Club: none | Opening: 1935 | Capacity: 9,926 seats

 History and description

-The city of Varese presented the plans for the construction of a new stadium in early 1935, and almost one year later, on the 8th of December 1935, Varese played their first match at the ground.
+The city of Varese first presented plans for the construction of a new stadium in early 1935, and less than one year later, on 8 December 1935, Varese played their first match at the ground.

 The stadium was initially named Stadio del Littorio, but was renamed Stadio Franco Ossola in 1949, in honour of the Torino striker that died in the Superga air disaster and who started his career at Varese.